plant-physio/plant-physio.github.io/_teaching/2014-spring-teaching-1.md

 East China Institute of Technology, Jiangxi, Fuzhou, China
 ======
 ECIT was a small school in Jiangxi province and I facilitated English speaking classes for English majors.
-A humble school but I am still inspired by the students efforts to master English.
+A humble school but I am still inspired by the students' efforts to master English.

 ![test](/images/DSC01598.JPG)